Can you feel that?

 The Night Before Exam Day

 Suppose you had to participate in a race at 7 am, would you keep running until 3 am the night before?
 You won’t because your legs need time to recover from training so they can help you win the race.
-Just like your body, your mind also needs time to heal so you could do your best in the exam.
+Like your body, your mind also needs time to heal to do your best in the exam.

 Many students study till late in the night before the exam day, and as a result, they get very little sleep.
 The body and mind get disturbed, and they face a hard time solving the question paper the next morning.
 Many students fail to recall even the most straightforward answers because the mind was tired.

-Make sure you focus on studies during exams days until 6-7 pm.
+Make sure you focus on studies during exam days until 6-7 pm.
 After that, fuggedaboudit.